 - Aluminized Steel Primary Heat Exchanger

-- This comes with a 10-year parts limited warranty provided it is installed by a qualified installer and registered online
+- This comes with a 10-year parts limited warranty provided it is installed by a qualified installer and registered online with 60 days of installation

 The Essential Guide to Buying Your Next House Furnace